A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Scalable LoRaWAN Use Cases

 The exact location of objects is not always required, especially in some indoor localization systems.
-In this kind of application, we need only to know in which place, room, or hall the object is present, which tolerates a considerable estimated error range.
-In this direction, the author in \cite{KHAN2022102732} suggested a 2-phase cell localization algorithm based on the LoRa trilateration algorithm, which consists of finding out the cell location in which the target object lies.
-The first phase begins with the analysis of the path loss exponent of all the anchor nodes using the received RSSI value, while the second phase consists of devising the target space into virtual cells to determine the cell where the object is present.
-Two wireless channels are considered in this study, Wi-Fi and LoRa, where the proposed method showed a mean error of 1.12m and 4.63m.
-A LoRa Backscatters-based room level localization system was designed in \cite{9328764}.
-It uses LoRa transceivers to transmit an RF signal by modulating the received one.
-This system comprises multiple LoRa receivers deployed in different rooms, a LoRa transmitter in a central point (reference point), and the backscatter device carried by the object.
-In order to determine the position of the LoRa backscatter devices, the RSS values are compared between all the receivers, while machine learning is used to enhance the system's performance.
+In this application, we only need to know in which place, room, or hall the object is present, which tolerates a considerable estimated error range.
+In this direction, the author of \cite{KHAN2022102732} suggested a two-phase cell localization algorithm based on the LoRa trilateration algorithm, consisting of finding the cell location of the target object.
+The first phase begins with analyzing the path-loss exponent for all anchor nodes using the received RSSI value, whereas the second phase involves dividing the target space into virtual cells to determine the cell where the object is present.
+This study considers two wireless channels: Wi-Fi and LoRa, where the proposed method had a mean error of 1.12m and 4.63m.
+A LoRa Backscatters-based room-level localization system was designed in \cite{9328764}.
+The system uses LoRa transceivers to transmit an RF signal by modulating the received signal.
+This system comprises multiple LoRa receivers deployed in different rooms, a LoRa transmitter at a central point (reference point), and the backscatter device carried by the object.
+The RSS values are compared between all the receivers to determine the position of the LoRa backscatter devices, whereas machine learning enhances the system performance.
 Based on the linear discriminant analysis, this system achieved a localization accuracy of 89.7\% in a real-life scenario.
-Multiple algorithms of localization based on the LoRa RSSI values are proposed in \cite{8827665}, in order to face the issue of Gaussian and non-Gaussian noises by reducing their impact on the localization accuracy.
-Through simulation and real experiments, this model showed its ability to perform well either in the indoor or outdoor environment.
+Multiple algorithms of localization based on the LoRa RSSI values are proposed in \cite{8827665}, to face the issue of Gaussian and non-Gaussian noise by reducing their influence on the localization accuracy.
+Through simulation and real experiments, this model demonstrated its ability to perform well in indoor or outdoor environments \cite{10.1145/3447993.3483256}.

-\subsection{Smart building}
+\subsection{Smart Building}